sammancoaching/website/_learning_hours/test_design/asserting_on_collections.md

 Ask "What is the most important job of a unit test"?
 Collect two or three answers and write them on a shared whiteboard.
 You're hoping someone will mention that it should fail when there is a problem, and give a good message.

 ### Concept: Asserting on Collections of Objects
-Today we're looking at collections of ValueObjects so you probably need to first explain what that is.
+Today we're looking at collections of [Value Objects](https://en.wikipedia.org/wiki/Value_object) so you probably need to first explain what that is.

 Note - this code is taken from "ExampleCharacterTestCase" in the [StrangeCharacters](https://github.com/emilybache/StrangeCharacter-TestDesign-Kata)